 - Marshmallows: I typically use the regular sized marshmallow, but you can also use those extra large sized marshmallows, too.

 - Chocolate: You can use chocolate chips or cut up a chocolate bar.
 Select from milk chocolate, semi-sweet chocolate, bittersweet chocolate, dark chocolate or even white chocolate.
+You can also use colorful candy melts!

 - Graham cracker crumbs: Select from any flavor of graham crackers from plain to honey to chocolate.
 You can also crumble up your favorite cookie crumbs or use sprinkles.